a2sensor/sensor-denormalizer/README.md

-# sensor-denormalizer
+# sensor-collect
-A denormalizer for a2sensor/sensor-collect
+A Python web application to collect metrics from sensors